Skip to main content

 4. Roles & Responsibilities

-4.1 The Partner Organization is responsible for:
+4.1 The Member Organization is responsible for:

 3. Contacting volunteers to offer opportunities.
 Registration by a volunteer does not mean they consent to every deployment.